ekm507/mahdiO/README.md

 1. create a plain function for simply saving audio as wav files.
 2. add key pressure function support for instruments.
+3. using threshold of hearing function, help creating better musics.